 HONDA SILVERWING (FSC600)

-Introduced in 2002, the 600cc Silverwing (FSC600) was by far Honda’s largest scooter to date.
+Sold from 2002 to 2013, the 600cc Silverwing (FSC600) was by far Honda’s largest scooter to date.
 Prior to the Silverwing, Honda’s largest scooter had been a 250cc (Elite 250, Helix, Reflex).
-The Silverwing was also the first real maxi-scooter introduced in the USA, with Suzuki’s Burgman scooter arriving a year later.
-Suzuki gets a lot of credit in the maxi-scooter scene as they were the first seller overseas, but Honda deserves kudos as well since they were the first to test the North American waters.
+The Silverwing was the second real maxi-scooter introduced in the USA (after Aprilia’s Atlantic 500), with Suzuki’s landmark Burgman scooter arriving a year later.
+Suzuki gets a lot of credit in the maxi-scooter scene as they were the first seller overseas, but Honda deserves kudos as well.

-The Silverwing remained on sale in the USA until 2013, while in Canada this scooter hasn’t been offered since 2009.
+The Silverwing remained on sale through 2013.
+That’s an impressive 12 years on the USA market with virtually no changes.
+In Canada this scooter was dropped after 2009.
 Overseas Honda has developed a few other versions of this scooter, but none have made it to Canada or the USA.
+The Silverwing lineage does continue on however, so Honda may introduce a new generation in the future.

 As you may suspect, the Silverwing was also Honda’s fastest scooter ever, with a 0-60 mph time of 8 seconds and a top speed of 105mph (170km/hr).
 To get there, Honda designed their impressive 582cc parallel twin cylinder ‘DACT’ engine.
 This compact workhorse put out 38.2 HP @ 7500 RPM and enjoyed an array of fancy